 Is Kaohsiung bigger than Taipei?

 Kaohsiung is Taiwan’s third-largest city, after Taipei and Taichung, and is smaller than Taipei in both size and population.
 With this being said, don’t let the fact that Kaohsiung isn’t as big or cosmopolitan as Taipei dissuade you from visiting.

 Uber operates within Kaohsiung’s city center, and is an easy way to get around when you don’t want to wait for a bus, or are headed somewhere that’s not easily accessible by metro.
 Make sure you’ve updated your phone number to one that works in Taiwan in case the driver needs to call you.

 What is the best way to get from Taipei to Kaohsiung?

 The most convenient way to reach Kaohsiung from Taipei is to take the Taiwan High Speed Rail (THSR) from Taipei Main Station to Zuoying Station, which is just outside Kaohsiung’s city center (but is very close to the Tiger and Dragon Pagodas).

 The Bottom Line

-My Kaohsiung travel guide covers the obvious (the Tiger and Dragon Pagodas), the adventurous (exploring rough-around-the-edges Cijin Island) and the delicious—how does a Taiwanese street food dinner at Liuhe Night Market sound?
-Likewise, while I focus mostly on matters within the city center (such as where to stay in Kaohsiung, and how many days you might want to stay there), I also recommend one particular day trip (to Fo Guang Shan Monastery), which happens to be one of my favorite places in Taiwan.
+How many days do you need in Kaohsiung?
+My Kaohsiung travel guide covers obvious questions like this, plus adventurous options (exploring rough-around-the-edges Cijin Island) and the delicious ones—how does a Taiwanese street food dinner at Liuhe Night Market sound?
+Likewise, while I focus mostly on matters within the city center, I also recommend one particular day trip (to Fo Guang Shan Monastery), which happens to be one of my favorite places in Taiwan.
 One last tip: Hire me to plan your Taiwan trip so you leave nothing to chance.